SNS | 5-30-26

 Ekphrasis is writing that responds to a work of art—a painting, sculpture, photograph, dance, or film.
 A way of looking closely, then answering in language.

 A garden can be part of that conversation.
-It’s a kind of living artwork—shaped by care, time, and whatever insists on growing.
+It’s a kind of living artwork—shaped by care, time, weather, flora, fauna, wildness.
+The occasional bird bath or garden gnome.

-This month, you have a few ways in: write an ekphrastic piece inspired by a garden (real or represented in art), write an ekphrasis about any subject (no garden required), or move more loosely and simply write toward nature—its textures, colors, cycles of change.
+This month, you have a few ways in: write an ekphrastic piece inspired by a garden (real or represented in art), write an ekphrasis about any subject (no garden required), or move more loosely and simply write toward nature—its textures, colors, endangerment, its living cycles of change.

 Follow what draws your attention.
 Let the piece be a response—something seen, remembered, or still growing in the mind.